-23. Closeout
+25. Closeout

-The Agreement will be closed out after the completion of the project or project term, receipt and approval of the final invoice and final report, and resolution of any performance or compliance issues.
+The Agreement will be closed out after the completion of the Project or project term, receipt and approval of the final invoice and final report, and resolution of any performance or compliance issues.

-24. Confidential and Public Records
+26. Confidential and Public Records

 The Recipient and CDFA understand that each party may come into possession of information and/or data which may be deemed confidential or proprietary by the person or organization furnishing the information or data.
 Such information or data may be subject to disclosure under the California Public Records Act or the Public Contract Code.
-CDFA has the sole authority to determine whether the information is exempt from public release.
-If CDFA deems the data exempt, it shall maintain such information as confidential and notify the Recipient of any requests for release of the information.
+CDFA has the sole authority to determine whether the information is releasable.
+Each party agrees to maintain such information as confidential and notify the other party of any requests for release of the information.